Mac Windowserver High CPU

 How to reduce your Mac's WindowServer CPU usage

 We now know that multiple factors can increase your Mac’s WindowServer CPU usage.
-Therefore, goes without saying that if you want your Mac to perform optimally, you have to lower its WindowServer CPU usage.
+Therefore, it goes without saying that if you want your Mac to perform optimally, you must troubleshoot high WindowServer memory and CPU usage.
 Here’s how you can do that:

 1. Restart your Mac